Yoast/wordpress-seo/readme.txt

 	* Fixes a bug where sitemap cache was not always cleared after saving the WordPress SEO by Yoast settings.

 * Security:
-	* Fixes a possible XSS vulnerability.
-Thanks [Charles Neill]() and [Mazen Gamal](https://twitter.com/mazengamal) for discovering and responsibly disclosing this issue.
+	* Fixes a possible XSS vulnerability in the snippet preview.
+Thanks [Charles Neill](https://twitter.com/ccneill) and [Mazen Gamal](https://twitter.com/mazengamal) for discovering and responsibly disclosing this issue.

 = 2.1.1 =